We are going to walk through a simple contract that uses ZK.

 Deploying

 Currently, the infrastructure for deploying non-native contracts is being worked on.
-So Darkmap was tested by modifiying the darkfi validator to deploy it as native contract.
+So Darkmap was tested by modifying the darkfi validator to deploy it as native contract.

 If you like to try it out, take a look at the pull request draft.